 Although it might sound a tad overbearing, at first, there is another way to look at it: you have full control over every single detail of your website from its structure to the level you’d like to operate it on.
 With this option, all you get is the software that will power your website and you’re responsible for everything else – domain, hosting, maintenance – everything.
 The only limitations your site will be subject to depend on the hosting plan you sign up for.

 It’s hardly a surprise that WordPress currently holds over 70% of the current CMS market share.
-WordPress.org’s support forum is also definitely worth mentioning here as it is one of the greatest online knowledge resources within the WordPress community.
+WordPress.org’s support forum is worth mentioning here as it is one of the greatest online knowledge resources within the WordPress community.

 Self-Hosted WordPress vs. Free WordPress.com

 Now that you understand what each of the two options are, let’s navigate the major points of both to familiarize ourselves with their ins and outs to decide which one is best for your online business’s requirements.
 This section will draw out a detailed comparison of self-hosted WordPress vs. free WordPress.com, contrasting some of the most important factors webmasters consider before reaching a knowledge-backed decision.

-From building a house to getting a website, the cost is universal to anything that you might want to get and, therefore, must be analyzed in-depth to make the optimal decision based on your budget and needs.
+From building a house to getting a website, the cost is universal to anything you want and, therefore, must be analyzed in-depth to make the optimal decision based on your budget and needs.

-When comparing the costs associated with self-hosted WordPress and WordPress.com, there are for major factors that are associated with cost:
+When comparing the costs associated with self-hosted WordPress and WordPress.com, there are for major factors that are associated with a cost:

 - Domain name.